shakilmith/documentaion/frontend/angular/angular-built-in-directives/ng-for-directive/index.md

 }
 ```

-Now we will use the ngFor directive to render this list of fruits.
+Now we will use the ngFor directive to render this fruits array to the view.

 3. Open your template html file.